Mohammad3id/100_days_of_swift/highlights.md

 ## Working with Objective-C code

-Apple operating systems are mostly built with Objective-C, so to make some of our Swift code available to use by the OS we need to use the `@objc` mark with our code.
+Objective-C was the main iOS dev language in the past, and it seems like some older APIs still use it, so to make some of our Swift code available to use by the OS we need to use the `@objc` mark with our code.

 ## Properties with getter only